Celebrating the creative forces of Nature, one pattern at a time

 I see patterns as a representation of life, more exactly they are a symbol of the complex layers of different scales that constitute life, from the very geometric patterns of molecules or cells to the complex organic living organisms they build.

 The time it takes to make a painting is made visible with repetitive lines, detailed patterns or scribbles that mark seconds like a metronome.

 I like to think there is value in spending time making something that has no other use than being looked at, being devoted to the creative play and making that time tangible on the canvas.
 This is very much in opposition to how time is perceived in our society where there is a lot of pressure for efficient time management.

-As anything to do with time, my paintings can be seen as a momento mori, confronting us with the implacable passage of time and our own mortality, trying to make sense of our place in nature.
+As anything to do with time, my paintings can be seen as a momento mori, confronting us with the implacable passage of time and our own mortality, trying to make sense of our place in nature and leave a trace.

-Most of my work is situated right at the limit between painting and drawing as I am exploring the tension created by line and wash and the balance between opposite concepts, like the symmetry of geometric patterns and the asymmetry of organic designs, transparency and solidity, reality and imagination.
+Most of my work is situated right at the limit between painting and drawing as I am exploring the tension created by line and wash, the balance between opposite concepts, like the symmetry of geometric patterns and the asymmetry of organic designs, transparency and solidity, reality and imagination.

 I have been co-organizing life drawing classes in my studio for many years now and working with the figure is becoming an important part of my work.

 I like to represent mostly women of all shapes and ages, aiming at keeping only the essence of the figure through a simplified contour drawing, contrasting with the complexity of the surrounding patterns.